 Human resource planning comprises 4 comprehensive steps

 When creating a human resources plan, these are the main considerations for any HR professional.
-The four steps which are integral in any human resource planning are all important but one of them is vital.
+The five steps which are integral in any human resource planning are all important but one of them is vital.
 That point is forecasting demand.
 Without covering one of the steps, you cannot achieve the overall goals of the strategy.
-Start with broader goals narrow them down to strategies, evaluate your business, and build a workforce that will grow alongside your business.
+Start with broader goals, narrow them down to strategies, evaluate your business, and build a workforce that will grow alongside your business.

 Before getting results, businesses need not only a clear picture of their company but a good understanding of several other factors before they can put their plan into action.